ehmpathy/helpful-errors/readme.md

 - leverage the `BadRequestError` to make it clear when your logic successfully rejected a request
 - test that logic throws errors ergonomically with `getError`

-This library is a collection of generic errors and methods that make your code easier to write, easier to read, easier to test, and easier to maintain.

 # install

 ```sh